Campus Facilities, Offices, & Services

 Matthew King, MD—consultant/lab director

-For emergencies occurring when Health Services is not open, students should go to the Emergency Department at University of Maryland Shore Medical Center at Chestertown adjacent to the campus and directly behind Minta Martin residence hall.
-The hospital’s address is 100 Brown Street, Chestertown, MD 21620 or call 911.
-Eastern Shore Urgent Care, an urgent care facility not affiliated with the College, is located at 6415 Church Hill Road, just over the Chester River Bridge in Queen Anne’s County, and can be reached at 410-498-4848.
+For emergencies occurring when Health Services is not open, contact Public Safety at 410-778-7810, use your OMNI-Alert APP, call 911, or go to the Emergency Department at University of Maryland Shore Medical Center at Chestertown adjacent to the campus and directly behind Minta Martin residence hall.
+The hospital’s address is 100 Brown Street, Chestertown, MD 21620 or Eastern Shore Urgent Care, an urgent care facility not affiliated with the College, is located at 6415 Church Hill Road, just over the Chester River Bridge in Queen Anne’s County, and can be reached at 410-498-4848.
 Additional urgent care facilities are located in Middletown, Delaware, and in Easton and Chester, Maryland.
 These are about a 40-minute drive from campus.

 All services at the College Health Center are confidential, and information cannot be released to administration, faculty, parents, etc. without your permission.
 Students requiring more extensive evaluation, testing, or admission are referred to the local hospital, University of Maryland Shore Medical Center, LabCorp, or Chesapeake Medical Imaging.

 For minor illness or injury, contact your Resident Assistant (RA).
-Each RA has a basic first-aid kit and over-the-counter products like antibiotic ointment, burn cream, Tylenol or Ibuprofen packets, and cough drops.
+Each RA has been provided with a first-aid kit and free over-the-counter products like antibiotic ointment, burn cream, band aids, Tylenol and Ibuprofen packets, Benadryl packets and cough drops.

 Students have a choice of receiving a written prescription to take to a local pharmacy (Walgreens or Chester River Pharmacy) or to purchase prescriptions from Health Services for in-stock medications.
 We encourage you to inquire about the amount of the charge before medications, tests and/or procedures are given.
 These charges cannot be refunded after services are rendered.
 Please discuss your insurance type with parent/guardians and where you may need to go for testing, as required by your insurance, and also what your out-of-pocket copay will be for any prescriptions you have filled at a local pharmacy.